System-size convergence of point defect properties: The case of the silicon vacancy: Results

 We note that the relaxation of $\mathrm{v}^{1-}$ is the most problematic; in fact, if the initial random displacement of the atomic positions is not large enough, the system consistently converges to a metastable $\mathrm{T_d}$ configuration with a completely spin-polarized triply degenerate defect level (i.e., filled with three spin-aligned electrons).
 Furthermore, our final lowest configuration is only approximately $\mathrm{C_{2v}}$, as there is a small but noticeable splitting of $\sim$0.1~$\mathrm{\AA}$ of the bond lengths between the two pairs of neighbours of the vacancy.
 Nieminen and Wright both report that the LDA does not give the expected symmetry for this charge state, although they find a $\mathrm{D_{3d}}$ configuration.

-We now consider the differences in defect formation energy between charge states.
-As explained in Sec.~\ref{sec:pot_align}, there are two possible approaches for estimating the position of $\varepsilon_v$ in the system, which effectively sets the reference level for the electron chemical potential in Eq.~(\ref{eqn:E_f}): we can either use a calculation of the bulk supercell with an electron hole (denoted `Hole' in Tables~\ref{table:summary}--\ref{table:levels}), or the bulk VBM value with the potential alignment correction\footnote{The results given use the Voronoi cell method for determining the potential alignment; this is to ensure consistency among all results, since for the 1000-atom {\sc onetep} calculation only the Voronoi cell method is appropriate.
+As explained in Sec.~\ref{sec:pot_align}, there are two possible approaches for estimating the position of $\varepsilon_v$ in the system: we can either use a calculation of the bulk supercell with an electron hole (denoted `Hole' in Tables~\ref{table:summary}--\ref{table:levels}), or the bulk VBM value with a potential alignment correction\footnote{The results given use the Voronoi cell method for determining the potential alignment; this is to ensure consistency among all results, since for the 1000-atom {\sc onetep} calculation only the Voronoi cell method is appropriate.
 For all comparisons of {\sc castep} calculations between the Voronoi cell and MLWFs methods the agreement was to within 0.01~eV (calculations not shown).} (`VBM').
 The agreement between the two approaches is better for the positively charged vacancies ($-0.05$~eV to 0.01~eV) than the negatively charged ones (0.05~eV to 0.21~eV); however, these uncertainties are small enough not to affect the level ordering.